chloenumber1/intro-python/chapter_2/chapter_2_notes/chapter_2_notes.md

         - 2.3.1.3.2 Dot operator (.): The dot operator is used to access the methods and attributes of the object.
 The dot signifies that the method belongs to the object referenced by <variable>.
         - 2.3.1.3.3 <method()>:This is the name of the method you want to call.
 It can take parameters in the parentheses if it needs to.
 - *2.3.2 Using Variables in Strings*:
-    - 2.3.2.1 Formatted Strings AKA F-Strings:
+    - 2.3.2.1 Formatted Strings AKA F-Strings: The purpose of F-Strings is to be able to make dynamic strings that include variable content such as variables, function calls, method calls, etc.
+    - 2.3.2.2 F-String Syntax: f"{variable1}{variable2}"
 **2.4 Numbers**

 **2.5 Comments**